-More generally, lexical diversity is a robust predictor of difficulty for LMs: Head-POS entropy and raw type counts can outperform typological features~\citep{mielke-etal-2019-kind, dehouck-denis-2018-framework}, and tokenization-sensitive measures of the long tail (e.g., Subword Evenness and vocabulary overlap) predict cross-lingual transfer and multilingual perplexity~\citep{pelloni2022sue, limisiewicz_etal_2023_vocab_overlap}.
-Vocabulary-richness features also predict GPT-2 perplexity and interact with segmentation choices across typologies~\citep{miaschi2021makes, parra2024morphological}.
+More generally, lexical diversity is a robust predictor of difficulty for LMs: Head-POS entropy~\citep{dehouck-denis-2018-framework} and raw type counts can outperform typological features in predicting language modeling difficulty~\citep{mielke-etal-2019-kind}, and tokenization-sensitive measures such as Subword Evenness predict cross-lingual transfer and multilingual perplexity~\citep{pelloni2022sue}.
+Vocabulary-richness features also predict GPT-2 perplexity in English and interact with segmentation choices across typologies~\citep{miaschi2021makes, parra2024morphological}.

-However, much of this effect reflects segmentation artifacts: in compounding-prone languages, frequency-based subwords fragment long compounds into many pieces, inflating sequence length and reducing effective exposure per unit of semantic content~\citep{pelloni2022sue, lundin_etal_2025_token_tax}.
-When segmentation is more consistent or when byte/character models remove subword segmentation, lexical-diversity effects weaken \citep{arnettexplaining}.
+However, much of this effect reflects segmentation artifacts: in morphologically complex languages, frequency-based subwords fragment words into many pieces, inflating sequence length and reducing effective exposure per unit of semantic content~\citep{lundin2025tokentax}.
+When training data is equalized by byte premium or when tokenization artifacts are otherwise controlled, apparent lexical-diversity effects weaken substantially~\citep{arnett2025language}.
 Lexical diversity, therefore, challenges LMs mainly under tokenization schemes that misalign with linguistic structure.
 Vocabulary size remains a strong predictor, mainly due to segmentation and data sparsity rather than inherent lexical complexity.